tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 ### Model Goal - Binary classification

-Will the customer tip more or less than 20%?
+Will the customer tip more (Or less) than 20%?

 ## Step 1: Setup your environment